Hello and Welcome!

 I hold a Master’s in Integrative and Humanistic Psychotherapy (Clinical) and work in line with the ethical standards of the Irish Association for Counselling and Psychotherapy (IACP).

-My journey to becoming a psychotherapist began in the sciences.
-I first studied physiology and pharmacology, driven by a fascination with how the body and brain work — and how we try to ease suffering through medical means.
-But as I progressed in that field, I found myself increasingly drawn to the human stories behind the symptoms: the emotions, the relationships, the deeper layers of experience and trauma.
+My journey to becoming a psychotherapist began by studying a degree in the life sciences; physiology and pharmacology, driven by a fascination with how the body and brain work — and how we try to ease suffering through medical means.
+As I progressed in this field, I came to understand that human suffering is rarely surface-level.
+I found that people—often even those I didn’t know well—felt safe enough to confide deeply personal and sometimes traumatic experiences with me.

-This curiosity led me to retrain in integrative and humanistic psychotherapy, where I found a more holistic and meaningful way of understanding distress—not as something to simply "fix," but as something to explore with compassion and curiosity.
+This led me to retrain in integrative and humanistic psychotherapy, where I found a more holistic and meaningful way of understanding and provide a safe holding for the distress—not as something to simply "fix," but as something to process with compassion and curiosity.

 My science qualification provided a solid grounding into how the brain and body works, but psychotherapy opened a door into the emotional and relational complexity of human life.
 Studying neuroscience through the lenses of psychology and somatic experiencing added yet another dimension—one that deeply resonated with me.

-I began to understand how trauma and stress are not only psychological, but also physiological—shaping the nervous system in ways that can keep us stuck in survival states.
-Studying literature from Bessel van der Kolk, Peter Levine, and Gabor Maté, I learnt that responses such as freezing, shutting down, or going blank not as failures, but as natural, adaptive responses to feeling unsafe.
-I believe healing occurs through both nervous system regulation and insight into our personal histories.
+I began to understand how trauma, various differnet attachment styles and stress are not only psychological, but also physiological—shaping the nervous system in ways that can keep us stuck in survival states.
+Studying literature from Bessel van der Kolk, Peter Levine, and Gabor Maté, I learnt that responses such as freezing, shutting down, or going blank are not pathologies but normal, adaptive responses to a traumatic event or situation.

 To remain grounded and ethical in my work, I attend regular clinical supervision and engage in ongoing personal therapy.
 I prioritise my own wellbeing and am committed to continuous professional development.